oriolrius/WinLLDP/README.md

 LLDP_NEIGHBORS_FILE=neighbors.json  # Path to neighbors file (relative to project root or absolute)
 ```

+### Configuration Priority and Behavior

+1. **Environment Variables**: The service first checks for environment variables (e.g., `LLDP_INTERVAL`)
+2. **.env File**: If no environment variable is set, values from the `.env` file are used
+3. **Default Values**: If neither exists, built-in defaults are used

+### Auto Values

+When certain parameters are set to `'auto'`, the service will automatically detect system values:

+- **LLDP_SYSTEM_NAME=auto**: Uses the Windows hostname (from `socket.gethostname()`)
+- **LLDP_MANAGEMENT_ADDRESS=auto**: Uses the primary IP address of the sending interface, or the system's primary IP if the interface has no IP

+### System Description Behavior

+Note: The `LLDP_SYSTEM_DESCRIPTION` parameter is currently **ignored**.
+The service always sends detailed Windows platform information including:
+- Windows version (e.g., "Windows 10")
+- Build number
+- Platform architecture
+- Computer name

+This provides more useful information to network administrators than a static description.

 ## Usage

 ### Capture Management (Required First!)